arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ## Connecting to the Board

 Once the Portenta X8 is plugged in via USB, you can open your browser and go to http://192.168.7.1 if you use Windows and Linux or http://192.168.8.1 on MacOS.
+It can take up to 15 seconds for the board to boot up and make the page available.
 This web page is hosted on the Portenta X8, from this dashboard you will be able to:

 ![Board set up page](assets/x8-oob-main.png)